Charles Wilkins Webber: Possible identification as Judge Holden

 Webber is arguably the most popular historical figure to be identified with the "Judge Holden" whom Samuel Chamberlain talks about in his book My Confession: The Recollections of a Rogue, a person who inspired the character of the same name in Cormac McCarthy's famous novel Blood Meridian.
 Webber was active in the same region that Chamberlain described during the same time period.
 Holden was also a polymath, skilled in the very same areas as Webber, such as biology and theology.
 Furthermore, Webber's presence in Nicaragua with William Walker and the filibusters made him a close colleague of Charlie Brown, a known member of Glanton's scalping party.
-Webber was known to use the alias "Holden."
+Webber was known to use the alias "Holden".
 Webber's writings seem to fit the profile of Holden, namely his fictional story "Jack Long, or, the Shot in the Eye", which glorified revenge, violence and cowardly methods of murder like shooting a man in the back.
 Chamberlain described Holden as "an arrant coward".
-In his book "Spiritual Vampirism: the History of the Etherial Softdown and Her Friends of the New Light", Webber conflated good and evil, writing: "the fierce half-monkey being is propelled onwards, and even upwards, by the basest of the purely animal instincts, appetites, and lusts.
+In his book Spiritual Vampirism: the History of the Etherial Softdown and Her Friends of the New Light, Webber conflated good and evil, writing: "the fierce half-monkey being is propelled onwards, and even upwards, by the basest of the purely animal instincts, appetites, and lusts.
 If such beings strive towards the light of the harmonious and the beautiful, it is not because they yearn for either the holy or the good, but because it lends a lurid charm to appetite and glorifies a lust."
 This bizarre perspective on good and evil matches well with Holden's "war is the truest form of divination" speech in Blood Meridian.
 Webber also married a woman from Boston, which fits with Chamberlain's description of Holden: "he would often seek conversation with me and speak of Massachusetts and to my astonishment I found he knew more about Boston than I did".
-Others have speculated that John Allen Veatch is another possible historical identification for Judge Holden.
+Others have speculated that John Allen Veatch or Alfred W. Arrington is another possible historical identification for Judge Holden.